 Questo contenuto non è disponibile nella lingua selezionata.

 Chapter 17.
-Configuring System Purpose using the subscription-manager command-line tool
+Configuring System Purpose by using the subscription-manager command-line tool

-System purpose is a feature of the Red Hat Enterprise Linux installation to help RHEL customers get the benefit of our subscription experience and services offered in the Red Hat Hybrid Cloud Console, a dashboard-based, Software-as-a-Service (SaaS) application that enables you to view subscription usage in your Red Hat account.
+System purpose is a feature of the Red Hat Enterprise Linux installation to help customers get the benefit of our subscription experience.
+The services offered in the Red Hat Hybrid Cloud Console, a dashboard-based, Software-as-a-Service (SaaS) application enables you to view subscription usage in your Red Hat account.

 You can configure system purpose attributes either on the activation keys or by using the subscription manager tool.